 As the online grocery delivery market in Australia is very small, we tested all three retailers who deliver both pantry goods and fresh produce.
 There are a number of other retailers that sell pantry goods only, often in bulk quantities, but we didn't include them in this review as it wouldn't be fair to compare them with retailers who include refrigerated, fresh produce in their deliveries.

-We used calibrated instruments to measure things like the temperature of chilled goods on arrival and the exact weight of the produce we received.
+We used calibrated instruments to measure the temperature of chilled goods on arrival and the exact weight of the produce we received.

 Our new methodology was developed with help from the following: